Public Maps & Tools

 NTIA received funding from Congress in 2018 to update the National Broadband Availability Map (NBAM) in coordination with the Federal Communications Commission (FCC).
 Congress directed NTIA to acquire and utilize data from available third party datasets.
 NTIA built upon existing partnerships to identify data from federal, state, local and tribal governments, owners and operators of broadband networks, educational institutions, nonprofits, and cooperatives to create the map.

 The NBAM is a GIS platform used to visualize and analyze federal, state, and commercial broadband data sets.
 This includes data from the Appalachian Regional Commission (ARC), the Bureau of Indian Affairs (BIA), the Economic Development Administration (EDA), the Minority Business Development Agency (MBDA), U.S. Census Bureau, Universal Service Administrative Company, U.S. Department of Agriculture (USDA), Federal Communications Commission (FCC), U.S. Department of the Treasury, Ookla, Measurement Lab, BroadbandNow, White Star and the state governments.
-Users, including administrators from 37 participating states and five federal agencies, access the NBAM mapping platform and use these data resources to better inform broadband projects and funding decisions in their states.
+Users, including administrators from 38 participating states, two territories, and six federal agencies, access the NBAM mapping platform and use these data resources to better inform broadband projects and funding decisions in their states.

 NBAM Participating States and Mapping Websites:

-Updated Information on Participating States and Federal Agencies:
+Updated Information on Participating States, U.S. Territories, and Federal Agencies:

-NTIA’s National Broadband Availability Map (NBAM) includes 37 state participants: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming; two U.S. territories: American Samoa, Commonwealth of the Northern Mariana Islands (CNMI), and Puerto Rico; as well as seven federal agencies: Appalachian Regional Commission (ARC), the Bureau of Indian Affairs (BIA), the Economic Development Administration (EDA), the Minority Business Development Agency (MBDA), U.S. Census Bureau, U.S. Department of Agriculture (USDA), and U.S. Department of the Treasury.
+NTIA’s National Broadband Availability Map (NBAM) includes 38 state participants: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Oklahoma, Oregon, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming; two U.S. territories: American Samoa, Commonwealth of the Northern Mariana Islands (CNMI), and Puerto Rico; as well as seven federal agencies: Appalachian Regional Commission (ARC), the Bureau of Indian Affairs (BIA), the Economic Development Administration (EDA), the Minority Business Development Agency (MBDA), U.S. Census Bureau, U.S. Department of Agriculture (USDA), and U.S. Department of the Treasury.